 10:30am – Visit the Acropolis and Parthenon

-From the museum, walk about 3 minutes north to the Acropolis & Parthenon Slopes entrance and present your blue Acropolis Extended Area voucher at the entry gate.
-Staff will rip off the relevant coupon, hand back your voucher, and you’ll be on your way to climb the Acropolis slopes to the ancient Parthenon.
+From the museum, walk about 3 minutes north to the Acropolis & Parthenon Slopes entrance and present your Acropolis Extended Area ticket at the entry gate.
+Make sure you get your ticket back to use at future sites and be on your way to climb the Acropolis slopes to the ancient Parthenon.

 Just before entering the site, we were approached by a guide wanting to sell us a tour of the Acropolis slopes, convinced we couldn’t possibly understand the significance of ruins like the Theatre of Dionysus and Odeon of Herodes Atticus by ourselves.
 I turned her down and guess what... the sites were still mind-blowingly-amazing even without her guided tour.
 If you really want to know the history of the ruins on the Acropolis slopes, I suggest looking them up on Wikipedia before your visit.
 Otherwise, the museum (we just went to) is more than enough.